 The Solar Foundation is advancing solar energy use through strategic research and education that transforms markets.
 SolSmart provides recognition and no-cost technical assistance to help cities and counties encourage solar energy development locally.
-CivicPACE is working to support solar energy deployment by bringing property assessed clean energy (PACE) financing to tax-exempt organizations, such as nonprofits, affordable housing, faith-based institutions, and schools.
-Other programs and initiatives include:
+CivicPACE is working to support solar energy deployment to tax-exempt organizations, such as nonprofits, affordable housing, faith-based institutions, and schools.

 Solar + Storage